 What I have made here is a relatively typical, simple version of the Cambodian salad.
 It makes a great light appetizer as it is, but you could also add seafood, as I mention above, flaked or sliced up and mixed in for a fuller meal.
 You can also use it as a side eg to grilled meats, with summer rolls and more.

-About the less common ingredients in the salad
+About the less common ingredients in this

 If you are wondering what green mango is, it's simply a regular mango that is not ripe.
 Don't use one of the smaller yellow or Alfonso mangos, but the ones that are green sometimes with a little red on the outside.
 It should be firm to touch.